 Agencies seeking grants from the Community Impact Fund must first submit a letter of inquiry.
 These letters are due August 1.
+Letters can be sent via mail or email (firstname.lastname@example.org), and will be acknowledged via email within 10 working days.
 Letters of Inquiry should be no more than two typed pages long and include the following information:

 An introduction that includes the mission of the organization

 1 paragraph that explains the agency’s history and work in the community

 1-2 paragraphs that summarize the proposed project or program, including the segment of the community the project will serve

 1 paragraph outlining the implementation timeline and process

 1 paragraph outlining the desired outcome and the project’s benefits to the community

 1 paragraph containing the amount requested, total budget for the project or program, and whether the grant is for a new project or to expand an existing project or program